Spatial-Temporal Federated Learning for Lifelong Person Re-identification on Distributed Edges: Introduction

 Another challenge for person ReID is to preserve the privacy of the person images \cite{shu2021large}.
 The person images contain sensitive private information, such as individuals' identities, locations, genders, ethnicity, and even facial features \cite{zhuang2020performance}.
 Sharing these sensitive person images for model training and data analytics is infeasible due to the potential risk of privacy leakage and the expensive communication costs for data transmission.
 Besides, many EU/UK countries have issued privacy protection regulations (e.g., GDPR \cite{EUgdpr}) to prohibit the centralization of sensitive data from in-situ devices.

-To address the domain shift problem for person ReID, some recent works (e.g., \cite{pu2021lifelong, wang2016human, zhao2021continual, wu2021generalising}) adopted lifelong learning.
+To address the domain drift for person ReID, some recent works (e.g., \cite{pu2021lifelong, wang2016human, zhao2021continual, wu2021generalising, ge2022lifelong}) adopted lifelong learning.
 These works enable person ReID models to continuously learn knowledge from new scenarios without forgetting previously learnt knowledge.
-HVIL \cite{wang2016human} presents a human-in-the-loop paradigm for lifelong person ReID under interactive manual feedback.
-CRL \cite{zhao2021continual} and AKA \cite{pu2021lifelong} generalise the representation of lifelong person ReID for intra- and inter- domains respectively.
-GwFReID \cite{wu2021generalising} alleviates forgetting under a class-imbalance lifelong condition for person ReID.
+HVIL \cite{wang2016human} present a human-in-the-loop paradigm for lifelong person ReID under interactive manual feedback.
+AKA \cite{pu2021lifelong} and PTKP\cite{ge2022lifelong} generalised the representation of lifelong person ReID for intra- and inter- domains.
+GwFReID \cite{wu2021generalising} alleviated forgetting under a class-imbalance lifelong condition for person ReID.
 However, these works require centralized training with the drifted data from deployed devices to learn new knowledge, which also bring data privacy concerns.

-To alleviate privacy concerns, some recent works (e.g., \cite{zhuang2020performance, zhang2021edge, sun2021decentralised}) adopted federated learning to jointly train models on the edge clients without centralizing data.
-The federated learning-based approaches enable the sensitive data to be utilized in situ (e.g., \cite{zhang2021edge, sun2021decentralised}), while different edge clients can collaboratively update models by aggregating the gradients or parameters (e.g., \cite{zhuang2020performance}) without sharing private data.
+To alleviate privacy concerns, some recent works (e.g., \cite{zhuang2020performance, zhang2021edge, sun2021decentralised, yang2022federated}) adopted federated learning to jointly train models on the edge clients.
+The federated learning-based approaches enable the sensitive data to be utilized in situ \cite{zhang2021edge, sun2021decentralised, yang2022federated}, while different edge clients can collaboratively update models by aggregating their gradients or parameters \cite{zhuang2020performance}.
+FedDG \cite{yang2022federated} generalized person ReID models to tackle cross-edge domain mismatches in federated person ReID.
+FedPav \cite{zhuang2020performance} and some other works \cite{sun2021decentralised, zhang2021edge} adopted model aggregation and distillation for the \textit{non-i.i.d} federated person ReID.
+FedReID \cite{wu2021decentralised} proposed an iterative client-server collaborative learning to generalize person ReID models.
+SKA \cite{sun2021decentralised} proposed a selective knowledge aggregation method to transfer personalized knowledge among different edge clients.